-- ➤ We study microbiology because bacteria, viruses and fungi are the leading cause of death in the history of mankind. - > Some Microorganisms Benefit Man: - ➤ Many microorganisms are involved in the production of food or are directly edible. - The presence of bacteria (normal flora) in our bodies inhibits the growth of potentially pathogenic bacteria helping to keep us healthy. - Modern biotechnology is often associated with the use of genetically altered microorganisms such as E. coli or yeast for the production of substances like synthetic insulin or antibiotics.
+- We study microbiology because bacteria, viruses and fungi are the leading cause of death in the history of mankind. - Some Microorganisms have benefit to Man: Many microorganisms are involved in the production of food or are directly edible. - The presence of bacteria (normal flora) in our bodies inhibits the growth of potentially pathogenic bacteria helping to keep us healthy. - Modern biotechnology is often associated with the use of genetically altered microorganisms such as E. coli or yeast for the production of substances like synthetic insulin or antibiotics.